ConductAtlas Assessment

 Coinbase includes an opt-out mechanism for new users.
 You have 30 days from the date you first accepted the User Agreement to opt out of the arbitration clause in writing.
 After 30 days, the window closes.

-If you are a new user, this is worth doing.
+New users who wish to preserve access to court proceedings may want to evaluate this option.
 The instructions are in the User Agreement.
 You must send written notice to Coinbase within the 30-day window.
 ConductAtlas has archived the exact opt-out language in the provision record.

 What compliance and legal teams need to know